winesapOS/winesapOS/README.md

 $ sudo cryptsetup luksChangeKey /dev/<DEVICE>5
 ```

-The user account password for ``winesap`` and ``root`` are the same as the username.
-They are set to expire immediately.
+The user account password for `winesap` and `root` are the same as the username.
+The `root` user are set to expire immediately.
 Upon first login, you will be prompted to enter a new password.
 Here is how to change it:

 1. Enter the default password of ``winesap``.
 2. The prompt will say "Changing password for winesap."
 Enter the default password of ``winesap`` again.